Syllabus Edition

 Examiner Tips and Tricks

-The 19th century marked a turning point in the ideas about disease.
 Due to scientific breakthroughs, this is a significant period of change from the medieval and Renaissance periods.
 Finally, the technology and expertise were available to disprove old beliefs and support correct, science-based theories about the cause of disease.
-Remembering this will help you in your exam answers.

-Factors Influencing the Understanding of Disease
+Factors influencing the understanding of disease

 You've read 0 of your 5 free revision notes this week